-Scientific research is required in ensuring the quality of today’s best dog food.
-Kibble, for example, is the cheapest form of dog food but still has a complex formula.
+Scientific research is required to ensure today’s best quality of pet meals – both dog and cat food.
+Kibble, for example, is the cheapest canine food but still has a complex formula.
 Scientists use their skills to create long-lasting and balanced kibbles for dogs.
-Pet parents, however, are willing to pay extra to receive a kibble their pup will enjoy.
-The list of healthy ingredients is more important to pet parents than ever before, ingredients that answer pet nutrition needs.
+Pet parents, however, are willing to pay extra to receive a kibble that the puppy not only enjoys – but will also meet the pet nutrition needs.

-The U.S. pet food and treats market was worth $42 billion in 2020.
-The rising cost of dog food has come with new varieties of kibble introduced.
-High quality pet food is now also available with the backing of the scientific community.
+The U.S. pet food and treats market is worth $42 billion as of 2020.
+This has definitely grown over time as the pet food industry continues to invest in research studies for improved recipes.
 With much research necessary, pet foods are difficult to create because of the long list of ingredients to make them tasty for pups.

 Dogs and people have different attitudes about what smells and tastes good.
-Our canine family members enjoy strong smells most humans find offensive.
+My dogs, for example, seem to love pet food that smells bad to my human nose.
 The complex recipe for kibble requires a high nutritional value and strong smell to attract dogs .
-However, the smell of kibble cannot be strong enough to make it offensive to store in your home.
+Fortunately, the smell is often less powerful when it comes to kibble.

 Byproducts are not Byproducts